Émile Reutlinger: Biography

-Emil August Reutlinger was born on August 27, 1825, in Karlsruhe, then apart of the Grand Duchy of Baden in the German Confederation.
+Emil August Reutlinger was born on August 27, 1825, in Karlsruhe, then a part of the Grand Duchy of Baden in the German Confederation.
 He was born into a family of German Jews.

 In 1848, he emigrated to the United States, possibly residing in Memphis, Tennessee.
 By 1860, he was in Peru, where in Lima, he married Amelia Ellen Horn, a German Protestant, four months following the birth of their first son, Leopold.
-Emil would father three other children, of which, two died during infancy.
+Emil would father three other children, of which two died during infancy.

 During his time in Peru, he owned a number of properties in Callao, however, they were destroyed in a severe earthquake that likely occurred in 1868.
-What exactly he did for a living there is mysterious: contemporary records describe him as an "artist."
+What exactly he did for a living there is mysterious: contemporary records describe him as an "artist".

 In 1870, Émile and his family returned to Europe, migrating to Stuttgart and then Paris, where in 1876, his daughter Juanita was born.
-After 1870, Emil became involved in his brother Charles' photographing business in Paris.
+After 1870, Emil became involved in his brother Charles's photographing business in Paris.
 Around that time, he began to go as Émile.
-In 1880, Charles' company, Ch.
+In 1880, Charles's company, Ch.
 Reutlinger, was granted to Émile by Charles.

 At an exhibition of the Union Centrale des Arts Décoratifs, Reutlinger was awarded a silver medal.
 In 1888, the Ch.
 Reutlinger division in Minneapolis won a medal from the Photographer's Association of America for a series of photographs produced by the company.
-Reutlinger began to gradually deviate from his brothers simplistic and realistis photographs.
+Reutlinger began to gradually deviate from his brother's simplistic and realistic photographs.

 From 1882 to 1889, he donated to the Bibliothèque nationale de France several albums of photographs of topless dancers.